Becoming Catholic — Rite of Christian Initiation for Adults and Adult Confirmation

 Adult Confirmation/First Holy Communion

-Adult Catholics preparing for Confirmation and/or First Communion receive their formation on Monday Evenings during the RCIA sessions.
+Adult Catholics preparing for Confirmation and/or First Communion, or baptized Christians interested in becoming Catholic will receive their formation alongside those in RCIA.
 If you are interested in preparing for either or both of these sacraments, please contact us.